Restaurant Listings

 AMERICAN

-Escala dishes up breakfast, lunch, grab-and-go items, dinner, and drinks with a focus on contemporary American cuisine in a pretty and posh setting.
-Enjoy tempting dishes like Buffalo shrimp, herb and chicken soup, a double smash brisket burger, New Zealand elk loin, grilled rosemary naan, and s’mores flatbread for dessert.
-There’s a terrific wine, cocktail, beer, and spirits selection as well and Escala now serves Sunday brunch.
+Located in the Hyatt Centric hotel, EPC dishes up breakfast, lunch, grab-and-go items, dinner, and drinks with a focus on contemporary American cuisine in a pretty and posh setting.
+Enjoy tempting dishes from chef Peter Zemaitis like buffalo shrimp, branzino, double smash brisket burger, house-smoked chicken, mushroom ramen, and tiramisu tres leches with mascarpone for dessert.
+There’s a terrific wine, cocktail, beer, and spirits selection as well, and Escala now serves Sunday brunch.
 3551 N Escala Ct, 435-940-1234, parkcity.centric.hyatt.com $$–$$$ B L D O P R

 CONTEMPORARY AMERICAN